duktig-solutions/Duktig-microservice-php/docs/_original/kernel/libraries/db/postgresql.md

-# Duktig.Microservice
-## Development Documentation

-### Libraries

-#### PostgreSQL
+# PostgreSQL

 PostgreSQL Database class library

-All Database models in Duktig.Microservice extends this base class to work with PostgreSQL Database.
+All Database models in Duktig PHP Framework extends this base class to work with PostgreSQL Database.

 For instance: